Blue is a very common and very old color variation in chickens and is being bred into more and more breeds each year.

 6. Blue Copper Maran

-Blue Copper Marans are a blue version of the standard Black Copper Marans, but they still lay a dark chocolate brown egg!
-They can be a little less easy to find but are a very attractive bird.
+Blue Copper Marans is a blue version of the standard Black Copper Marans, but they still lay a dark chocolate brown egg!
+They can be a little less easy to find but are very attractive birds.

 7. Blue Dutch Bantam